At one point, Mike Tyson was the biggest Pay Per View earner in the sport, but things didn’t start off well for the boxing debutant.

-Former heavyweight champion Mike Tyson has revealed he made no money from his first professional bout and relied solely on a handout.
+The former heavyweight champion has revealed he made no money from his first professional bout and relied solely on a handout.

-A loss to James ‘Buster’ Douglas saw Tyson’s career nosedive within twelve months, leading to a spell in prison and his career at the very top being effectively over.
+A loss to underdog boxer James ‘Buster’ Douglas saw Tyson’s career nosedive within twelve months.
+It led to a spell in prison for the man with the nickname ‘Iron Mike’ and his career at the very top being effectively over.

 He was never the same again despite his very humble beginnings with Cus D’Amato.